LordDemecrius83/DDLC-reniOS/README.md

 # DDLC-reniOS
 DDLC on iOS using RenPy and reniOS support files

-IDK if this works on iOS 13 or above these were only tested in iOS 6(in a coolbooter environment),iOS 8.4.1 with etasonJB and 10.3.4 with h3lix
+Not working with iOS 13+ because of 32bit libraries
 --
 Compiled on Xcode 10.0, macOS 10.14

 Built with Ren'Py 6.99.14.3

-Tested on iOS 6.1.4(Coolbooter),8.4.1(etasonJB),9.3.5(Phoenix) and 10.3.4(h3lix)
+Tested on iOS 6.1.4(Coolbooter),8.4.1(etasonJB),9.3.5(Phoenix and CoolBooter) and 10.3.4(h3lix)

-If you just install the deb as iPA,you will need to paste dokifix.sh to /var/containers/Bundle/Application/<insert uuid here>/DDLC.app/base then run with filza or MobileTerminal or NewTerm(only needed in iOS 9 and above)

 iOS 8 below users can run this without running dokifix.sh

-Tested on iPhone 5,2(32bit) running iOS 6,8.4.1 and 10.3.4
+Tested on iPhone 5,2(32bit) running iOS 6,8.4.1,9.3.5 and 10.3.4
 Tested on iPad 2 with 9.3.5

 Supported Mods